priyanka1204/CreateLibraryInAngular/README.md

  ]
  }

-2. Add MyLibModule in app.module.ts file of client2 application in imports section  imports: [     BrowserModule,     AppRoutingModule,     MyLibModule  ]
+2. Add MyLibModule in app.module.ts file of client2 application
+ in imports section
+imports: [
+    BrowserModule,
+    AppRoutingModule,
+    MyLibModule
+ ]
 3. And do - import { MyLibModule} from ‘my-lib’; in the app.module.ts file of client2 application
-4. Now will run     1. client1 default outer application     2. will run users application  which is under client1     3. will run client2 application    4.
-Also build my-lib using command in client1 terminal- ng build my-lib —watch
+4. Now will run
+    1. client1 default outer application
+    2. will run users application  which is under client1
+    3. will run client2 application
+    4. Also build my-lib using command in client1 terminal- ng build my-lib —watch.